The-OpenROAD-Project/OpenLane/README.md

 To add a new design, follow the instructions provided [here](./designs/README.md)

 This [file](./designs/README.md) also includes useful information about the design configuration files.
-It also includes useful utilities for exploring and updating design configurations for each (PDK,PDK_VARIANT) pair.
+It also includes useful utilities for exploring and updating design configurations for each (PDK,STD_CELL_LIBRARY) pair.

 # OpenLANE Architecture